MediaComem/comem-archioweb/subjects/rest-advanced/README.md

 In this case, the **flat** version probably makes more sense because:

-* The existence of the course **does not depend** on the existence of the professor (if Arnold is murdered, someone else will take over the course)
+* The existence of the course **does not depend** on the existence of the professor (if you murder Arnold, someone else will take over the course)
 * You'll probably want to be able to **list all courses** on a page somewhere

 ### Nested vs. flat URLs